-- 1. If the moonroof lid is open, push the tilting switch repeatedly toward the DOWN/OPEN (1) position to fully close the lid. - 2.
-Push and hold the tilting switch for more than 2 seconds toward the DOWN/OPEN 1 position to reestablish the lid's home position.
+- If the moonroof lid is open, push the tilting switch repeatedly toward the down position to fully close the lid. - Push and hold the tilting switch for more than 2 seconds toward the down position to reestablish the lid's home position.